 The Company expenses contributor royalties in the period a customer download occurs and includes the corresponding contributor royalties in cost of revenue.
 Contributor royalties are generally paid monthly.
 The Company advances certain contributor royalties which are initially deferred and expensed based on the contractual royalty rate at the time of customer download or when the Company determines future recovery is not probable.
-For the years ended December 31, 2020, 2019 and 2018, the Company deferred \$3.6 million, \$8.4 million and \$6.2 million, respectively, in royalty advances and amortized \$5.5 million, \$9.2 million and \$6.1 million, respectively, in royalty advance expense which is included in cost of revenue.
+For the years ended December 31, 2021, 2020 and 2019, the Company deferred \$7.2 million, \$3.6 million and \$8.4 million, respectively, in royalty advances and amortized \$5.8 million and \$9.2 million, respectively, in royalty advance expense which is included in cost of revenue.
+As of December 31, 2021, the Company has deferred contributor royalties of \$1.4 million, which is included in prepaid expenses and other current assets in the Consolidated Balance Sheets.
 As of December 31, 2020, the balance of deferred contributor royalties was not significant.
-As of December 31, 2019, the Company has deferred contributor royalties of \$1.9 million, which is included in prepaid expenses and other current assets in the Consolidated Balance Sheets.